Personal Observations on the Death of Silver-Based Film Photography and Silver-Based

 electronic impulses from RGB lasers.
 Around 2000, all of the major manufacturers stopped making optical color

-silver halide print paper of both type-c and type-r and began making only color silver halide print paper designed for digital laser printers.
+silver halide print paper of both type-C and type-R and began making only color silver halide print paper designed for digital laser printers.
 At this

 point, all color prints became digital by definition.
 A silver halide print from either a negative or transparency